Competency interview questions are where you delve into past examples of how you’ve demonstrated the skills the interviewer is looking for.

 [Help others] Someone that doesn’t hesitate to give a helping hand when you need it.

-[Hard worker] Someone that always needed to be working on something big, always busy and not letting an ounce of energy get wasted.
+[Hard worker] Someone that always needed to be working on something big, always busy and not letting a day go wasted.

-[Interesting to talk with] Someone that could always have fruitful conversations, digging deep into topics of discussion.
+[Interesting to talk with] Someone that enjoyed deep conversations.

 Are you more risk-averse or risk-seeking?
 Give me examples.

-More risk-averse but ambitious to step beyond my comfort zone and here’s an example:
+More risk-averse but ambitious to step beyond comfort zone.
+For example:

-[Amazon Watches Arbitrage Opportunity] I bought 3 Garmin watches for Amazon arbitrage i.e. bought at a massive discount from another site to be resold on Amazon.
-But instead of continuing with the risk after ordering, I sought more advice/counsel and decided to send them back after hearing that watches have a 2-year guarantee on Amazon which could wipe profits regardless of the arbitrage margin yielded.
+[Amazon Watches Arbitrage Opportunity] A while ago, I was learning about Amazon seller business models and to gain some experience, I bought 3 Garmin watches to sell on the site.
+I bought the watches at a discount to be resold on Amazon, an arbitrage model.
+But instead of continuing with the risk after ordering, I sought more advice/counsel and decided to send them back after hearing that watches have a 2-year guarantee on Amazon which could wipe profits.
 I sought advice through networking with other more experienced Amazon sellers based in the US.

 One quality that you would choose if asked to rank out of 30 against your peers.

-Harnessing feedback loops – taking on advice, reflecting on it, deep-diving into how I can improve and tenaciously implementing feedback until I find what works effectively.
+Harnessing feedback loops – taking on advice, reflecting on it, deep-diving into how I can improve and implementing feedback until I find what works.
 Would then offer to give an example from my past experience.

 What motivates you?